 The American Academy of Pediatrics and Bright Futures recommend annual well-care visits during adolescence.
 Annual well-care visits during adolescence promote healthy behaviors, prevent risky ones, and detect conditions that can interfere with physical, social, and emotional development.

-Explore the percentage of adolescents ages 12 to 21 who had an annual comprehensive well-care visit.
-Higher rates are better.
+Explore the percentage of adolescents who had an annual well-care visit in each state.
+Higher rates are better on this measure.

 The purple dashed line represents the median, or middle of all values reported.

 This measure reports state performance on the percentage of adolescents ages 12 to 21 who had at least one comprehensive well-care visit with a primary care provider (PCP) or an obstetrical/gynecological (OB/GYN) provider during the measurement year.

 Comprehensive well-care includes: